pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

 e.g., Find <0x45>an(79)
 ```

 I almost ended up giving up solving this challenge until my legend teammate suggested me to look for patterns of trigonometry questions.
-Luckily, the result always stay inconsistent on the same letter of each trigonometry function.
+Luckily, this method is feasible as the result always stay inconsistent on the same letter of each trigonometry function.

 Hence, my script ended up finding `in` for sine function, `co` for cosine function, `an` for tangent function.
+Normal arithmetic should be easily calculated with using `eval()`.

 Here is my ~~anotehr shamless~~ `solve.py` script.